Buddhism

 1582), "dalai" being a Mongol word for "ocean".
 In the West,

-the Dalai Lama makes clear he does not consider himself a "God-King", but for
+the Dalai Lama is emphatic about not being such a "God-King", but in

-the common Tibetan he still is.
+the common Tibetan & the monks & nuns, he still is.
 Tibetan education has apparently not done away

 5. Western period (1959 - today) ? : with the